Three years after

 Parque de los Alerces

-The seemingly endless road suddenly got out of the woods in a green and flat valley with very distant snow-capped mountains that seemed to have run away from me while I was in the park.
-The road reconnected to the one going to the border.
-I remember a small sunny village with roads and houses so far apart it made me smile, thinking how different it looked compared to the city I’m from.
+The seemingly endless road abruptly emerged from the woods, revealing a green and flat valley with snow-capped mountains in the far distance.
+It felt as if the mountains had eluded me while I was in the park.
+The road rejoined the one leading to the border.
+I recall passing through a small, sunlit village where the roads and houses were so far apart that it brought a smile to my face, reflecting how different it appeared compared to the my city.

 The region of Aysen and the wild Patagonia

 Beyond Futaleufù, the dusty, serpentine road meandered along the valley to the west without offering many noteworthy points of interest.

 The road seemed fairly unremarkable, except for the entrance to a park, where signs posted warnings about potential encounters with pumas and other wild animals.
 These signs also provided guidelines on how to behave if you happened to come across one of these large felines – emphasizing that running away was not a wise course of action.

 Once more, after a few hours on that road, I found myself covered in dust to the point of being nearly unrecognizable.
 Many of these roads have a convex profile, meaning they tend to slope toward the road’s edge.
 So, when encountering left bends, you have to navigate a counter-slope on an unstable surface.